Beeliar Wetlands: Roe 8 damage

-The Beeliar area is previously owned by the Beeliar people, therefore it has become very important to the community to preserve this land.
-The land of The Beeliar Land hold great significance to the original owners and their ancestors and is viewed as having great education factors for new generations, therefore any damage to this land cause some emotional distress to locals.
-“The plan has met with years of protests by local government, environmentalists and residents who are concerned about the economic, social and environmental issues associated with the development.”
+The Beeliar area was previously owned by the Beeliar people.
+Therefore it has become important to the community to preserve this land.
+The land of The Beeliar Land holds great significance to the original owners and their ancestors and is viewed as having great education factors for new generations, therefore any damage to this land will cause emotional distress to locals.
+"The plan has met with years of protests by local government, environmentalists and residents who are concerned about the economic, social and environmental issues associated with the development."
 A large issue people had was the damage caused by a plan to build the highway, Roe 8, the damage that building this highway would cause would take decades to restore.
-"Work on the first stage of the $1.9 billion Perth Freight Link, an extension of Roe Highway across the wetlands, stopped just 24 hours after the Liberal-National alliance lost power in a landslide election defeat.”
-After being made to halt work “Opponents to the federal-backed Perth Freight Link have vowed to take their fight to the High Court after the WA government won an appeal to reverse a decision that invalidated environmental approval for the $1.9 billion project.”
-The plan for the highway is to cut through the spiritual lands of the Beeliar wetlands but conservationists have their arms up ready to stop the first stage of work.
-The case that halted work on the highway case referred to as "Jacob v save Beeliar Wetlands":
+"Work on the first stage of the $1.9 billion Perth Freight Link, an extension of Roe Highway across the wetlands, stopped just 24 hours after the Liberal-National alliance lost power in a landslide election defeat."
+After being made to halt work "Opponents to the federal-backed Perth Freight Link have committed to persevere and take their case to the High Court after the Government of Western Australia won an appeal to reverse a decision that invalidated environmental approval for the $1.9 billion project."
+The plan for the highway is to cut through the spiritual lands of the Beeliar wetlands but conservationists prepared to resist in order to stop the first stage of work.
+The case that halted work on the highway is referred to as "Jacob v save Beeliar Wetlands":

-“Martin CJ 's judgment in Save Beeliar Wetlands v Jacob created a significant degree of uncertainty for many state departments and statutory bodies.
-The primary implication being that published policies were potentially mandatory relevant considerations in their administrative decision-making processes.
-It presaged the urgent review of many such policies to avoid future challenges from similarly 'disgruntled parties'."